 It is known to possess anti-inflammatory properties that provide instant relief (2).
 It also has a soothing effect on your senses and can be sprayed on your pillow to help you sleep better.
 Therefore, carrying a bottle of lavender oil in your travel bag is a great idea.

 Tea tree oil is a blessing, and it comes to your rescue for just about everything (3).
 It reduces acne scars and inflammation and heals your skin.
 It is another staple that many people swear by.
 It prevents your skin from scaling or peeling when it is sunburned and also speeds up the healing process.
 A lot of brands make sunscreen lotions with a tea tree oil base to prevent sunburn in the first place (4).

 Peppermint oil contains menthol that has a cooling effect, which is why it is extensively used in skin care products like shower gels, body lotions, and hand creams (5).
 If you have mild sunburn, mix a little peppermint oil in a carrier oil (like coconut oil) and dab it on the affected area.
 Leave it on overnight, and you will see a remarkable difference the next morning.
 If you suffer from migraines caused by being in the sun for too long, you can use peppermint oil to get some relief (6).

 4. Chamomile Essential Oil

 If you have ever been to a spa in your life, or have some idea about aromatherapy, chamomile oil is not new to you.
-It acts as a sleeping aid as it relaxes you, relieves stress, and calms your senses (7).
+It acts as a sleeping aid as it relaxes you, relieves stress, and calms your senses, particularly when blended with other calming oils like lavender and neroli (7).
 You can add a few drops of chamomile oil to aloe vera gel and apply it to the sunburnt area.
 Leave it on overnight.
 It will reduce the burning sensation and give you a good night’s sleep.